-Step 7: Evaluation, Permanent Installation or Removal After One Year
+Step 7: Evaluation, Permanent Installation or Removal After One Year recommend a permanent installation to the Council Transportation CommitteeCTC or City Council.

 After the one-year evaluation period, staff will conduct another speed or traffic survey to determine if traffic speed or the volume of cut-through vehicles has been reduced.
 This step does not apply to speed/warning signs, striping or curbside trees.
 At this point, three possible actions can be taken.
 Table 4 below details the removal requirements for each device.